 “Before that, land was not for sale.
 You either inherited land, or you were a landless peasant, or sometimes—if you raised an army—you conquered land.
 There was no real estate market—the classifieds.
 There was no labor market.
 Either you worked for some baron, and if you opposed that social arrangement and your head was removed from your shoulders, or you never worked because you were the baron.
 There was no labor market.
 You couldn't quit and say, 'Look, I don't want to be your peasant; I'll be someone else's peasant.'
 So the creation of labor markets, of real state markets, of capital markets, is a very recent phenomenon, and that's capitalism.”

-So, we now have two distinct features which distinguish capitalism from previous economic systems:
+So now we have two distinct features which distinguish capitalism from previous economic systems:

 Corporations with tradable shares, where ownership of the enterprise is divorced from management, purpose, and operation of the enterprise.